-You will be introduced to a range of new copper plate etching processes such as soft-ground, crayon-lift and aquatint as well as lino etching and collagraph.
+You will be introduced to a range of new copper plate etching processes such as soft-ground, crayon-lift, Photo etch and aquatint.
+In addition, some other expanded print processes such as lithography will be explored.
 There will also be the opportunity to revisit some of the relief processes taught on the foundation course.
 You will have the opportunity to explore the techniques through the production of small scale test pieces and you will be encouraged to develop your design understanding through personalised projects, working towards resolved prints.

 You are encouraged to keep a visual diary, which reflects your personal practice, individual interests and the work of other artists.

 This becomes a personal journal of your development during the course.

 You must provide your own drawing materials, printing paper and plates. should bring a current sketchbook with them to use for primary source material.
 Advice can be sought from your tutor.

 You will be provided with inks, newsprint, etching sundries - grounds, stop out varnish, acids, white spirit, baby oil, methylated spirits, cleaning materials and test plates for intaglio processes: etching, drypoint and lithographic process.